 The shipper or consignee is responsible for load count and legal loading or unloading, including proper blocking and bracing.
 Driver will verify that the seal is intact and if not, will so annotate on shippers Bill of Lading or Trailer Interchange.

-Portland Container Repair Corp. will pass through to customer the equipment owner’s actual or anticipated Detention Charges, less any portion for which Portland Container Repair Corp. is solely liable.
-An additional $25 administrative charge will be added to the charge per load.
-Customer will be invoiced immediately upon return of the equipment to its rightful owner.
+Portland Container Repair Corp. will pass through to customer the equipment owner’s actual or anticipated Demurrage Charges, less any portion for which Portland Container Repair Corp. is solely liable.
+An additional $50 per container or 5% of the invoiced value, whichever is greater.
+Customer will be invoiced immediately upon notice or receipt of invoice.